pixelry/react-app/README.md

 Note: We updated the package version to match React going forward.
 As such v19.x.x uses React 19 while v1.x.x uses React 18.

+Note: v19.1.0 upgrades to Tailwind 4.
+You will need to import a css file with the `@import tailwindcss;` directive.
+See the Tailwind section below for details.

 ## Quick Start

 Installation